Falls Cause Catastrophic Injuries or Death

 Another sad fact of falls in construction accidents is that many of the injured or killed workers are immigrants who face language barriers and other difficulties.
 Because some workers are undocumented or are not proficient in English, they are not trained as thoroughly, if at all.
 Owners and contractors are required to provide adequate safety devices to all of their workers and to protect all of their workers from falling from a height and sustaining injury, however, regardless of their immigration status or language barrier.

 The lawyers at Oresky & Associates, PLLC. have been handling claims under the “Scaffold Law” for decades.
 We have represented numerous construction workers who have suffered debilitating and traumatic injuries or fatalities and recovered millions in compensation for them and their families.
-Contact our office today for a free, in-depth analysis of your injury claim.
+If you need legal assistance, contact the Bronx construction accident lawyers at Oresky & Associates, PLLC at your nearest location to schedule a free consultation and an in-depth analysis of your injury claim.